vyavasthita/indian-insurance/README.md

 3. Extra attribute is passed in request.
 4. Required attribute is not passed in request.
 5. Customer Name attribute has more than 2 spaces.
+6. Customer Name attribute's is greator than 50 characters.
-6. Email address is in invalid format.
+7. Email address is in invalid format.
+8. Email attribute's is greator than 50 characters.
-7. Insurance plan name is more than 200 characters.
+9. Insurance plan name is more than 200 characters.
-8. Insured Amount is more than 50000
+10. Insured Amount is more than 50000
-9. Data type validation for json body
+11. Data type validation for json body
-10. Blacklisted email
+12. Blacklisted email
-11. Duplicated email during registration are validated.
+13. Duplicated email during registration are validated.

 # Testing
 - This app is tested on Ubuntu 22.04 LTS.